Riding the Trend or Protecting Profits | Avis Budget Group Inc. (CAR)

-Avis Budget Group Inc. (NASDAQ:CAR) went up by 3.17% from its latest closing price compared to the recent 1-year high of $52.98.
-The company’s stock price has collected 25.26% of gains in the last five trading sessions.
+Avis Budget Group Inc. (NASDAQ:CAR) went down by -8.99% from its latest closing price compared to the recent 1-year high of $52.98.
+The company’s stock price has collected 11.03% of gains in the last five trading sessions.
 Press Release reported on 10/13/20 that Avis Budget Group to Announce Third Quarter 2020 Results on October 29th

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.